-Sales tax collections in FY 2022 through June 2022 are up 15.1 percent as consumers have continued to spend more on goods rather than services.
-As the economic boost from the federal COVID stimulus begins to wane, growth in Sales Tax collections is expected to slow in FY 2023 to 2.5 percent, followed by another increase of 2.50 percent in FY 2024.
+Sales tax collections in FY 2022 through October 2021 were up 14.8 percent primarily as a result of federal stimulus and as people have continued to spend more on goods rather than services.
+As the economic boost from the federal COVID stimulus begins to wane, Sales Tax collections are expected to slow in the remainder of the current fiscal year and are projected to increase 3.50 percent over the FY 2021 level.
+Growth of 2.68 percent is projected in FY2023, followed by an increase of 2.50 percent in FY 2024 based on the anticipation that consumer spending will increase moderately.

 Since County businesses file and pay their BPOL taxes simultaneously on March 1 each year based on their gross receipts during the previous calendar year, there is limited actual data available throughout the fiscal year.
 FY 2022 BPOL revenue is expected to be positively impacted by the reopening of the economy during calendar year 2021, and also supported by significant federal government stimulus.
-Collections are expected to increase in most BPOL categories, with the most substantial increases in categories such as Hotels and Motels, Retail Merchants, and Personal Services that experienced the largest pandemic related declines.
-The FY 2022 estimate reflects an increase of 3.00 percent over the FY 2021 actual level.
+Collections are expected to increase in most BPOL categories, with the most extensive increases in categories such as Hotels and Motels, Retail Merchants, and Personal Services that experienced the largest pandemic related declines.
+The FY2022 estimate reflects an increase of 3.00 percent over the FY 2021 actual level.
 Based on the expectation that the economy will continue to grow, FY 2023 BPOL receipts are projected to increase 2.5 percent, followed by another increase of 2.5 percent in FY 2024.

 Revenue from Interest on Investments is highly dependent on Federal Reserve actions.
-In early 2020, the Federal Reserve cut its target for the federal funds rate to a range of 0 percent to 0.25 percent.
+Early in 2020, the Federal Reserve cut its target for the federal funds rate to a range of 0 percent to 0.25 percent.
 The Fed's actions negatively impacted the earnings that the County generated on its portfolio investments.
 General Fund Investment Interest revenue in FY 2021 declined 64.2 percent from the FY 2020 level and the average yield was 0.72 percent.
 The FY 2022 estimate reflects a projected average yield of 0.40 percent.
-The FY 2023 revenue estimate assumes an average yield of 0.60 percent.
-As surging inflation has become a serious problem for the economy, the Federal

-Reserve increased short-term interest rates by a quarter point in March, followed by a half-point in April, and a three-quarter point rate increase in June, the largest rate hike since 1994.
-Further rate increases are expected in July and August.
-Any necessary adjustments to the FY 2023 projected average yield and revenue will be included in quarterly budget reviews throughout FY 2023.
-The FY 2024 forecast assumes an average yield of 2.0 percent.
+The FY 2023 revenue estimate assumes an average yield of 0.50 percent and no growth in the County's portfolio.
+It should be noted that in December 2021, Federal Reserve Board Chairman Jerome Powell suggested that the Fed would likely pivot toward tighter monetary policy in the face of soaring inflation.
+In his January press conference after the most recent Federal Reserve Board meeting, Powell affirmed that asset purchases would end in March 2022, two months earlier than planned, and that once asset purchases ended, interest rates would increase.
+Any necessary adjustments to the FY 2023 projected average yield and revenue will be included in the FY 2023 Adopted Budget Plan, when more information will be available regarding the Fed's actions.
+Th FY 2024 forecast assumes an average yield of 0.60 percent.

-Growth of 2.4 percent in FY 2023 and 1.4 percent in FY 2024 is assumed in State and Federal revenue categories.
+No growth is assumed for FY 2023 and FY 2024 in State and Federal revenue categories.
 Staff will continue to monitor the impact of state and federal spending on County funding streams.